cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started.md

 To complete this tutorial you'll need to have a cloud environment of your choice and credentials on top of verifying that the [prerequisites for bootstrapping](getting-started-prerequisites.html) are met.

 If you hadn't already installed Cloudify's CLI, now would be the time to do so.
-The CLI will let you upload blueprints, create deployments, and execute workflows.
-To install the CLI follow the steps described in the [CLI installation guide](installation.html).
+To install the CLI follow the steps described in the [CLI Installation guide](installation.html).

+The CLI allows you to upload blueprints, create deployments, and execute workflows between many other useful functions.
+For more information on the CLI's functions check the [CLI Reference](cfy-reference.html).

 ## Step 2: Download the Manager Blueprint